+A new Local Plan for Chesterfield was adopted in July 2020 which has a housing target of 240 new homes per year.
 Annual monitoring work is undertaken at the end of each financial year in order to assess the delivery of housing within the borough against its target.
-In recent years the area has experienced a period of persistent under-delivery of housing compared to its local housing requirement, as can be seen in Figure 2.1.
-There has been a trend towards improvement since 2011/12, however a dip in delivery rates between 2016-2018 exemplifies the continued volatility in housing delivery.
-The most recent monitoring data from 2019/20 shows that the borough has exceeded its target in the past monitoring year for the first time since 2006/07.
+Housing delivery has improved in recent years following a period of persistent under-delivery against the local housing requirement (Figure 2.1).
+There has been a trend towards improvement since 2011/12, however a dip in delivery rates between 2016-2018 exemplifies some continued volatility in housing delivery.
+The most recent monitoring data from 2020/21 shows that the borough has once again exceeded its target in the past monitoring year.